Voyagers: SS Robert Heinlein

 “Oh, I wasn’t complaining, I was expressing my unbridled joy.
 Bryce and his crew seem to have reached a dead end in getting my computer and Drake’s to accept your messages.”

 Three of the ship’s computer stations were programmed to receive the captain’s official messages: the captain’s, the captain's yeoman’s, and the first officer’s.
 Over the past week only the captain’s stations were receiving them.
-Commander Bryce Hanson, the chief of information services, and his computer techs, were able to determine that what the problem was—the mainframe was interpreting all the captain’s official mail to be Top Secret, which only the captain’s computer could receive.
+Commander Bryce Hanson, the chief of information services, and his computer techs, were able to determine that what the problem was—the mainframe was interpreting all the captain’s official mail to be Ultra Top Secret, which only the captain’s computer could receive.
 The issue now was, what do they do about it?

 “Has Space Fleet gotten back as to how to solve the problem, or are they clueless?”
 Mary asked.